spinnaker/governance/governance.md

 * Rob Zienert (Netflix)
 * Travis Tomsu (Google)

-The TOC should remain with an odd number of members (between 3 to 7) so as to avoid deadlock.
-In the event that someone from TOC leaves prematurely, the SC should be proactive in filling the spot to ensure an odd number of members.
-The TOC will nominate a chair person for a 1 year term.
-Their duty is to run/call meetings, take meeting notes, and call votes.
+The TOC will have three, five, or seven members, as deemed appropriate by the Steering Committee.
+In the event that someone from the TOC leaves during their term, the Steering Committee shall appoint someone to fill the remainder of the term.
+Each year, the TOC will nominate a member to serve as the Chairperson for that year.
+The Chair's duties will include calling and runnings meetings, calling votes, and ensuring that meeting notes are recorded.

 ### Steering Committee